xanthousm/Vanilla-Mob-Variants/README.md

 - Baby-specific variants for some mobs
 *Tints are disabled for:
 - Sheep to see wool color more easily
-- Creepers since it is used for the explsion animation
+- Creepers since it is used for the explosion animation

 ### 5 Different Resource Pack Settings:
 Control the kinds of variants you see by clicking on the pack's gear icon in the resource pack selection panel.
 After changing the setting slider, just exit the menu to apply the new setting.